-A modified version of $f(R)$ gravity was also studied by Nojiri et al.~\cite{nojiri}, in which they consider the higher order kinetic terms of a scalar field, added in the action of vacuum $f(R)$ gravity.
-Actually, in the form of action, they added a general class of the {\bf K-}essence Lagrangian $G(X)$ with the vacuum $f(R)$ gravity Lagrangian.
-In the context of slow-roll approximation they have investigated the inflationary aspects of their theory.
-Odintsov et al.~\cite{odin} have studied the consequences of {\bf K}-essence terms in the late-time phenomenology of $f(R)$ gravity in the presence of cold dark matter and radiation.
+A modified version of $f(R)$ gravity was also studied by Nojiri et al.~\cite{nojiri}, in which the authors have considered the higher order kinetic terms of a scalar field, which was incorporated in vacuum $f(R)$ gravity's action part.
+Actually, the authors included a general class of the {\bf K-}essence Lagrangian $G(X)$ with the action of vacuum $f(R)$ gravity.
+In the background of slow-roll approximation the authors have investigated the inflationary sides of their theory.
+Odintsov et. al.~\cite{odin} had analysed the consequences of {\bf K}-essence geometry in the $f(R)$ gravity when cold dark matter and radiation is present.
 Perfect fluids with the similar model was considered in~\cite{nojiri}.
-Several cosmological quantities of cosmological interest, such as the dark energy equation of state parameter, the dark energy density parameter, and some state finder quantities were also some of their findings.
+Several cosmological quantities, such as the dark energy equation of state parameter ($\o$), the dark energy density parameter ($\Omega_d$), and some state finder quantities were also some of their findings.
 Recently, Oikonomou et al.~\cite{oiko} have discussed the phase space of a simple {\bf K-}essence $f (R)$ gravity theory.
-They have worked with both canonical and phantom scalar fields and found that the canonical scalar {\bf K-}essence theory is structurally more fascinating in comparison with the phantom theory.